 In what's probably the most honest thing I've read today, Fischer said, "our goal, and it's still the goal, is to protect initial sales."
 Unfortunately, neither him nor Irdeto's director of piracy and cybercrime management Lucas Catranis had any numbers or any sort of concrete proof of Denuvo benefiting the industry.
 Apparently, it's more complicated than numbers, which somehow doesn't stop them from claiming they have "a huge impact".

 Ultimately though, and this is my personal opinion here, it is difficult to fault Denuvo for providing a solution - it is the publishers and developers who go for it.
-That being said, a product that protects initial sales while hurting the consumers who pay for it, should not be allowed in any industry.
+That being said, a product that protects initial sales while who pay for it, should not be allowed in any industry.